Credits

 A = presentation of a research article (0-10).

-In the date assigned to the final exam you wil have the option to do the final term exam or the final exam.
-In the first case, E= (P1 + P2)/ 2, and in teh second, E= FT.
+In the date assigned to the final exam you have the option to do the final exam or not.
+In the first case, E=F, and in the second E= (C1 + C2)/2.

 La nota final de l'assignatura es calcula amb la formula: